elepetit/painter-SVG/README.md

 # painter-SVG-JS
 Php Object and Ajax requests

-Have to work on clear svg and add coords for polygons
+Have to work on dynamicly clear svg and add coords for polygons